Nubet/Grayscale-Filter-Extension/README.md

 * **Domain Whitelist**
   Exclude specific sites or domains to retain their original colors.
 * **Zero Data Collection**
-  Fully offline and privacy-centric—no tracking, analytics, or external requests.
+  Fully offline - no tracking, analytics, or external requests.
 * **Seamless Injection**
   Applies CSS at page load for a smooth, unintrusive experience.